 On July 22, 1804, while at White Catfish Camp on the Missouri River, ten miles above the mouth of the Platte, Lewis took time to enter into his journal brief descriptions of the instruments he and Clark used in making celestial observations.

-This page is supported in part by a grant from the National Park Service CCSP Program.
+Supported in part by a grant from the National Park Service CCSP Program